Force over Distance: Chapter 50

 “It’s okay?”
 Rush repeated.

 “Yeah.”
-Young wrapped an arm around the scientist and slid a hand up the man’s spine.
-He did his best to support Rush without any sense of confinement.
-“I can help you fix this,” Young whispered, and reached for the light.
+Young wrapped an arm around the scientist and slid a hand up the man’s spine, trying to support him without any sense of confinement.
+“I can help you fix this,” he said, and reached for the light.

-He poured his presence through their link, using Rush’s own energy to power emerging order, to restore temporal sequencing.
+He poured his presence through their link, using Rush’s own energy to power emerging order.
 He coaxed energy into structure.
 He pulled forward what was Rush and shoved back what came from Destiny.

 As he worked, the scientist stilled under his hands.
 His heart rate slowed.
 His eyelids fluttered.
 His head tipped back.
 His awareness faded as Young flooded his entire mental landscape.
 Ordering it.
 Forcing Rush to order it.

-When he had done all he dared, Young withdrew, trying to mimic the way that Rush had pulled out of his mind on other occasions—like rain, draining gently away, like the tide receding, with nothing left behind except a sense of calm.
+When he’d done all he dared, Young withdrew, trying to mimic the way Rush pulled out of his mind on other occasions—like rain, draining gently away, like the tide receding, leaving nothing but calm.

 Ignoring the pain in his forearms, Young pulled Rush into a hug, one hand over his back, the other guiding the scientist’s head down to his shoulder.